Adeleye-Emmanuel/covid19_data_analysis/README.md

  b).
 Quarterly GDP Analysis
 * Used the melt function to get the gdp for all the years from 2014-2020 and splitted them into quarters
-* Plotted a bar chart to show GDP for all the years into the quarter subplots
+* Plotted a bar chart to show GDP for all the years

  c).
 Budget Analysis
 * Basic insights derivation form .info(), .describe() and viewed the complete data